SEKOIA-IO/documentation/docs/getting_started/securitytokens.md

 ### Remove a security token

-To remove or change a security token, simply go to your profile > security section, and click on `Disable` next to the Security Token section.
+To remove or change a security token, simply go to your Profile > Security section, and click on `Disable` next to the Security Token section.
 Enter your password and save your changes.